Panel Registration Guidelines

 - Speed Dating panels will not be accepted.
 AnimeSTL provides a Speed Dating event already.

 - Host Clubs, Maid and/or Butler Cafés, Parties or Cafés of any sort are prohibited.
 AnimeSTL provides Honey Tea Café as entertainment with food and beverage.

 - Idol group concerts are prohibited.
-We recommend idol performances apply to Anime St. Louis Got Talent! **Idol specific series and genre panels are still allowed, but generally fill up quickly so we recommend applying ASAP.**
+We recommend idol performances apply to Anime St. Louis Got Talent, our talent show event. **Idol specific series and genre panels are still allowed, but generally fill up quickly so we recommend applying ASAP.**

 LIMITED PANEL TOPICS

 - Variety — We only accept one panel per topic/generalized genre/series.
 The exception is if the panel has to do with a very specific topic on a series that would not cross the “generalized” series panel, this includes “ask the character” panels.
 These are handled on a case-by-case basis.
 Due to space, we only accept ONE additional panel on a topic/generalized genre/series, so the sooner you submit the better your chances are! (“Ask” panels are defined as a panel that is an entire hour of asking a cast of cosplayers who are in character.
 You may include “ask me” sessions in normal panels, but please limit these to only 25% of your panel for it to not qualify as an “ask” panel.)

 - Further clarification Example – A “Pokemon Panel” and a “All about the lore behind ghost Pokemon!” panel would be considered two separate topics as the second would focus on unique, specific aspects of Pokemon while the first is a generalized panel on Pokemon.
 We love to see what our attendees come up with that are unique aspects of series!